logdna/mezmo-workshops/content/en/s3-to-snowflake/docs/run-simulation.md

 ## Run the Simulation

 ### Get the Docker
 First you will need the Docker to simulate.
-You can either use our provided docker [NOT_UPLOADED_YET](#) or clone the [GitHub repo](https://github.com/answerbook/financialTransactionDeviceSim).
-If using the repo, follow the instructions in [README.md](https://github.com/answerbook/financialTransactionDeviceSim/README.md)to build with one command.
+You can either use our [DockerHub image](https://hub.docker.com/repository/docker/mezmo/transaction-device-sim) or clone the [GitHub repo](https://github.com/logdna/financialTransactionDeviceSim).
+If using the repo, follow the instructions in [README.md](https://github.com/logdna/financialTransactionDeviceSim/blob/main/README.md)to build with one command.
+To learn more about using docker, check out [their brief overview](https://docs.docker.com/get-started/overview/).

 ### Configure the Simulation
 Next you need to configure the devices via environment variables.
 All you need is your Mezmo Pipeline Source Key (`KEY`) and the number of devices to run (`NUMBER_DEVICES`).
 Utilize the http authorization key created in [Step 2: Add the Source](/mezmo-workshops/s3-to-snowflake/docs/create-pipeline.md#step-2-add-the-source).
 To do this on MacOS, simply run: